-E-commerce websites, quite possibly moreso than any other type of website, depend on keyword research to succeed.
-If you sell a service, for example, that’s harder and takes more time.
-You’ll need more content, and variations of keywords to succeed.
+E-commerce websites—possibly to a greater degree than any other type of website— depend on keyword research to succeed.
+If you sell a service, for example, this is difficult and involves a larger time investment: requiring a greater quantity of content and keyword variations to succeed.

-Here, you mostly want to go long-tail.
-And especially so when you’re just starting out.
-That’s because long-tail keywords have higher conversions.
+Here, you mostly want to go long-tail—and especially so when you’re just starting out.
+That’s because long-tail keywords have higher conversion rates.

-Searchers have a rock-solid idea of what they’re looking for.
-The more words they enter, the closer they are to buying.
-So, your product pages need to be perfectly optimized for those keywords.
+Searchers have a rock-solid idea of what they’re looking for, and the more words they enter, the closer they are to buying.
+Therefore, your product pages must be perfectly optimized for those keywords.

-Amazon’s Autosuggest is a great tool to find keyword ideas.
-Google’s Keyword Planner isn’t as good of an idea (although it works) because that’s what everyone else uses.
-So, Google keeps your competition high.
-There’s also dozens of keyword research tools out there, including ubersuggest.
+Amazon’s “autosuggest” is a great tool to find keyword ideas.
+Conversely, Google’s Keyword Planner is less ideal (although it works) since everyone else out there uses it: keeping competition high.
+Dozens of keyword research tools are also at your disposal, including Ubersuggest.

-Not only does that make it easy for your users to find what they want (now a key component of SEO), but it also keeps the SEO authority more concentrated on these various pages.
-That means you rank higher in search.
-And, you’ll get more sales.
+Not only does this make it easy for visitors to find what they want (now a key component of SEO), but it also keeps SEO more concentrated on these various pages: meaning you’ll rank higher in search and also win more sales.

-Every URL on your website needs to mention the primary keyword.
-That’s another signal that tells Google what your page is about.
+Every website URL should mention the primary keyword, which is another signal telling Google what your page is about.

-This is key, and fortunately it’s not too hard.
+This is crucial, and fortunately, not too difficult to do!

-Your primary keyword must go in your page’s title.
-Add words like “new, buy, limited time only, free shipping, and 20% off” to get the most clicks.
-You can also add some of these words, and your primary keyword, in your meta description.
+Your page title must include your primary keyword.
+Then, add words like “new,” “buy,” “limited time only,” “free shipping,” and “20% off” to score the most clicks.
+You can also add some of these words, and your primary keyword, to your meta description.

-If you simply have too many pages to write 1000 words on each, start with the one that’s most important, and work your way down.
-Add your keyword in where it makes sense and doesn’t sound awkward.
+With respect to effectiveness, think Amazon product pages.
+Each page should boast around 1000 words for the best ranking ability, but make sure they are designed to help win you on-site sales.
+If you simply have too many pages to include 1000 words on each, start with the one that’s most important and work your way down.
+Add your keyword where it makes sense and doesn’t sound awkward.